id01/passman/README.md

 ### Backend Installation
 Install dependencies.
 Run ./setup.sh
-Run ./service.sh to start the service.
+Run python passwordservice.py to run the service.
 Replace the string specified in backend/wwwroot/setup.php with the sha256 hash of the signup password.
 Symlink a folder on your webserver to backend/wwwroot for setting up of new users from the internet.
+Run ./build_wwwroot.sh to build wwwroot javascript files.
 #### Optional
 To remove Google CDN, download jQuery (production version) and move it to backend/wwwroot/bootstrap/jquery.js, then change all the references in the addpass/getpass/setup HTML files to bootstrap/jquery.js.

 ### Frontend Installation
+Make sure server is correctly set up.
-Generate webextension on server by executing "create_webextension.py" and following the prompts.
+Generate webextension on server by executing "python create_webextension.py" and following the prompts.
 Install webextension on browser.

 ## Features